• Skip to primary navigation

 Pasta Sauces to Serve With Homemade Chitarra Pasta

-This homemade square spaghetti is strong because it’s made with semolina flour which means it can hold up well to meat sauces, traditional tomato sugo, or lighter vegetable or seafood sauces — basically, it’s a very versatile pasta shape.
+This homemade square spaghetti is strong because it's made with semolina flour which means it can hold up well to meat sauces, traditional tomato sugo, or lighter vegetable or seafood sauces -- basically, it's a very versatile pasta shape.
 Below are a few of our favorite pasta sauces to pair with spaghetti alla chitarra.
-And don’t forget, if you love spinach pasta, you can make Maccheroni alla Chitarra Verde which is green square spaghetti using this semolina spinach pasta dough recipe!
+And don't forget, if you love spinach pasta, you can make Maccheroni alla Chitarra Verde which is green square spaghetti using this semolina spinach pasta dough recipe!

-What is Chitarra?
+What is Chitarra Pasta?

 Chitarra is the Italian word for "guitar", but when speaking of chitarra food, Pasta alla chitarra (also known as maccheroni alla chitarra, Tonnarelli Romana, or in English 'guitar spaghetti') is a variety of egg pasta made with semolina flour originating from the Abruzzo region of Italy in the province of Chieti.
 This delicious square spaghetti is typically between 2-3mm thick and is made using a square pasta cutter known as 'La Chitarra' or "the guitar" in English.

-Chitarra Meaning
+Chitarra Meaning?

 As mentioned above, depending on whether you're referencing chitarra as food or as a musical instrument, the meaning of chitarra will either be a guitar (the musical instrument) or as a pasta tool (the spaghetti guitar or wired wooden box used to cut homemade spaghetti alla chitarra pasta from Abruzzo, Italy).
 Chitarra in English means "guitar" in Italian and the chitarra pasta tool resembles the strings of the guitar, hence where its name comes from.